shanet/Osprey/docs/android.md

 ## Android Application

+The Android app is the main method of interfacing with the rocket during flight and during recovery.
+It contains a display of all data from the rocket as well as the ability to issue commands to the rocket.
+Moreover, it tracks the rocket's location and continuously calculates the distance and direction from the device's location to the rocket.

 A pre-built APK is not available in order to preserve the author's sanity that would surely be lost from publishing an app on the Play store.

 ### Dependencies

-Install Android Studio or at least the Android command line tools available at: https://developer.android.com/studio/index.html#downloads.
+Install Android Studio or at least the Android command line tools from https://developer.android.com/studio/index.html#downloads.

-In Osprey's directory, you may have to create a file, `android/local.properties` with the following content:
+In Osprey's directory, you may have to create a file, `android/local.properties`, with the following content:
 ```
 sdk.dir=/path/to/android/sdk
 ```